vorgehen/HAWKI-fragengenerator/_documentation/5-Deployment/1- Apache Server.md

 sudo systemctl status queue-worker.service sudo systemctl status schedule-worker.service
 ```

+##  File Converter

+The new Attachments feature in HAWKI allows user to upload files in the chat.
+But since the models mostly do not accept document files as input, we need to first convert these to text.
+This task can be done either by the new converter module in HAWKI Toolkit or be the provided document endpoint from GWDG.
+If you do not uncomment the FILE_CONVERTER variables in .env file, HAWKI turns off the document support for attachments automatically.

+If you prefer to use HAWKI FIle Converter, and you are not using the docker you can host the converter separately from the project.
+For more information refer to the [File Converter Repo](https://github.com/hawk-digital-environments/hawki-toolkit-file-converter) of this documentation.

+---

 Now that workers are running the queued messages should be successfully broadcasted to the users.